Iretha/design-patterns/src/com/smdev/task/task0001/README.md

 * We should calculate the total value of the accepted coins
 * We should release all unaccepted coins
 * We should return change, if there is any
-* We should to "calculate" how to return change (the combination of coins)
+* We should "calculate" how to return change (the combination of coins)
 * We should know where is the chosen product (on which slot)
 * We may have the same product on multiple slots
 * We should add the temp balance to the total balance, when the product is released